Betterbridge History, Family Crest & Coats of Arms

 The surname Betterbridge was first found in Kent.
 However, the parish of Miserden, Yorkshire tells an important story of the family's early lineage.
 "The manor of Wishanger, here, is of very ancient date, and was the seat of the Partriges, of whom William Partrige, of Cirencester and Wishanger, was summoned by the heralds at their first visitation of the county in the reign of Henry VIII.; from him the manor descended lineally for ten generations, and it was the principal seat of the family until the commencement of the present century, when it was sold.
 The manor-house, though partly taken down and otherwise injured, is still standing, as a farmhouse; the porch bears the arms of Partrige impaling those of Ernley of Wiltshire, on a large stone over the entrance, Robert Partrige having married into the Ernley family in the 16th century."

-Important Dates for the Betterbridge family
+Early History of the Betterbridge family

 This web page shows only a small excerpt of our Betterbridge research.
 Another 74 words (5 lines of text) covering the years 1451, 1552, 1546, 1547, 1544, 1551, 1566, 1603, 1686, 1635, 1703, 1675, 1748, 1644, 1715, 1680 and 1710 are included under the topic Early Betterbridge History in all our PDF Extended History products and printed products wherever possible.